kernel-community/kernel/docs/module-6/inventing-on-principle.md

 > I'm not saying that you have to live this way, or even that you should.
 What I am saying is that you *can*.
 That this is an option which is available to you, though it is not one which you'll hear about often [...]
 Instead the world will try and make you define yourself by a skill.

 We are conditioned to have a major in college, or a job title in our career.
 This can be worthwhile, and if you want to spend your life pursuing excellence by practicing a skill, you can do that.
 That is the path of the craftsmen: the most common path.
-There's also the path of the problem solver, typified by entrepreneurship or academic research, which are about choosing a problem in a given field, working on it, and making a contribution there.
+There's also the path of the problem solver, typified by entrepreneurship or academic research, which is about choosing a problem in a given field, working on it, and making a contribution there.

-Or, you can define yourself not by the problem you're solving, nor by your craft, but rather **by your cause**, by the principle you choose to uphold.
+Or, you can define yourself not by the problem you're solving, nor by your craft, but rather **by your cause**; by the principle you choose to uphold.
 This means having a vision and bringing the world to that vision.
-Be patient: it can take time to find a principle, because it is really a form of self-discovery: you're trying to figure out what your life is supposed to be about.
+Be patient: it can take time to find a principle, because it is really a form of self-discovery.
+You're trying to figure out what your life is supposed to be about.

 It took Bret ten years to find his principle.
 His advice based on those years of wondering is: